• Skip to primary navigation

 It doesn't taste quite as good (because there is less caramelization), but it still works.
 If the seasoning isn't sticking while you are trying to keep it oil free, try adding a little lemon juice or tamari to the veggies to help the seasoning stick.

-For sure!
-Just keep in mind, coconut milk is what makes this vegan carrot cauliflower soup SUPER creamy.
+Keep in mind, coconut milk is what makes this vegan carrot cauliflower soup SUPER creamy.

 However, if coconut milk is not accessible to you or you cannot eat it for other reasons, try subbing with unsweetened/unflavored soy milk or oat milk.
 I highly recommend either of these dairy alternatives as they are creamy and don't have as strong of a flavor as options like almond or hemp milk.

-How do I store carrot cauliflower soup?
+How do I store roasted carrot cauliflower soup?

 Leftover soup will keep in a closed container in the fridge for 3-4 days or in the freezer for up to 1 month.
 When freezing soup, I recommend storing individually as you will have to defrost it before eating.